-The Manager, in its discretion, may pay a fee to selling agents and finders who assist the Manager in identifying prospective Subscribers.
-The fee will be negotiated between the Manager and the selling agent or finder, as applicable, however, the maximum fee that the Manager is authorized to pay to a selling agent or finder who assists the Manager in identifying prospective Subscribers is: (i) a commission equal to 1.5% of the gross proceeds received by the Trust from the sale of Class A Units made by the Trust through the selling agent or finder; and (ii) a trailer fee equal to 1.0% of the gross proceeds received by the Trust from the sale of Class A Units made by the Trust from the sale of Class A Units made by the Trust from the sale of Class A Units made by the Trust from the sale of Class A Units made by the Trust from the sale of Class A Units and Class C Units made by the Trust through the selling agent or finder.
+The Manager plans to sell the Units through Dealers, including CDFL.
+The Manager will pay to CDFL, and in its discretion, may pay to Dealers, the following fees, which fees will be negotiated between the Manager and the Dealer, as applicable, however, the maximum fee that the Manager is authorized to pay to a Dealer, including CDFL is: (i) a commission equal to 1.5% of the gross proceeds received by the Trust from the sale of Class A Units and (ii) an ongoing Trailer Fee equal to 1.0% of the gross proceeds received by the Trust from the sale of Class A Units and Class C Units made by the Trust through the Dealer.
 No service fees are payable in respect of the Class F Units.
+Any fees to be paid to Dealers will be disclosed to Subscribers prior to their purchase of the Units.